 Under the provisions of the Internal Revenue Code, the net operating loss and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service and state tax authorities.
 Net operating loss and tax credit carryforwards may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant shareholders over a three-year period in excess of 50 percent, as defined under Sections 382 and 383 of the Internal Revenue Code, respectively, as well as similar state provisions.
 This could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
 The amount of the annual limitation is determined based on the value of the Company immediately prior to the ownership change.
 Subsequent ownership changes may further affect the limitation in future years.
-The Company has completed several financings since its inception which may have resulted in a change in control as defined by Sections 382 and 383 of the Internal Revenue Code, or could result in a change in control in the future.
+The Company has completed several financings since its inception which resulted in a change in control as defined by Sections 382 and 383 of the Internal Revenue Code, and it may complete future financings that could result in a change in control in the future.
+The Company has reduced its deferred tax assets for tax attributes it believes will expire unused due to the change in control limitations.

 The Company will recognize interest and penalties related to uncertain tax positions in income tax expense.
-As of December 31, 2015 and 2014, the Company had no accrued interest or penalties related to uncertain tax positions and no such amounts have been recognized in the Company's statements of operations and comprehensive loss.
+As of December 31, 2016 and 2015, the Company had no accrued interest or penalties related to uncertain tax positions and no such amounts have been recognized in the Company's statements of operations and comprehensive loss.